CiFireCMS/cifirecms/README.md

 # CiFireCMS - Gratis Rasa Premium
-CiFireCMS is Indonesia's free open source CMS platform created using the CodeIgniter3 framework.
-With an attractive concept and easy to use by anyone.
+CiFireCMS is a open source PHP web framework, using the CodeIgniter3 framework with an interesting concept and easy to use by anyone.

 ## Minimum System Requirements